The Best Frameless Bathroom Mirrors (2026)

 | Size | 36"L x 30"W |

 If your bathroom has no window or a single weak ceiling fixture, an LED mirror does more for your morning routine than any amount of overhead wattage.
-This 36x30 model is front-lit, meaning the light falls evenly across your face rather than just glowing around the edges of the glass.
-That's the difference between actually seeing what you're doing for makeup or shaving and squinting at a backlit silhouette.
-The brightness and color temperature are both adjustable, so you can run warm light in the evening and bright neutral light when you need detail.
+This 36x30 model is front-lit, so the light spreads across your face rather than glowing around the edges of the glass.
+That is the difference between seeing what you are doing for makeup or shaving and squinting at a backlit silhouette.
+You can adjust brightness and color temperature, running warm light in the evening and bright neutral light when you need detail.

 The trade-offs are the ones every LED mirror carries.
 You need a 110V outlet within reach, the touch sensor works best when your hands aren't dripping, and at $145.99 it costs about twice our plain top pick.
-But none of that is really a flaw; it is just what the feature costs.
-If light at the mirror is the thing you actually care about, this is the frameless pick to get, and the 36x30 size is large enough to anchor a single vanity or a compact double.
+None of that is a flaw; it is what the feature costs.
+If light at the mirror is what you care about, this is the frameless pick to get, and the 36x30 size is large enough to anchor a single vanity or a compact double.

 What we like